Builder Pattern Tutorial

 created product

 14. In practice, there can be multiple concrete builder classes.
-To represent this, we need to assign a special stereotype to the ConcreteBuilder class.
+To represent this, you need to assign a special stereotype to the ConcreteBuilder class.
 Right-click on ConcreteBuilder and select Stereotypes > Stereotypes... from the popup menu.

 stereotype concrete builder